devtorello/devtorello/README.md

 # Hey, there!
 You can call me Tati! 😊 ###

-I'm a 23 old developer who love to spend time learning new things.
+I'm a 24 old developer who love to spend time learning new things.

 ## Get to know more about me!

-* 👩‍💻 I'm a Gentrooper and a Tech Lead at [Gentrop](https://gentrop.com). 💛
+* 👩‍💻 I'm a Software Engineer at [Nomo](https://nomo.com.br). 💕
-* ✍️ I'm currently learning Quality Software Engineering and trying to evolve my DevOps and Architect techniques.
+* ✍️ I'm currently improving my knowledge on Systems Architecture, Software Engineering and GraphQL.
 * 🎸 I like to play bass (O M G) and video games at my free time.
 * 🌈 I support (and actually am part of) the LGBTQIA+ community.
 * 📺 I'm also a big fan of Animes.
 My favorite one is My Hero Academia!